htdbui/SQL4DS/Chapter4.md

 <p class="calibre8"><span class="figurelabel"><a href="#calibre_link-2" id="calibre_link-1" role="doc-backlink" class="calibre6">Figure 4.1</a></span></p>
 </figcaption>
 </figure>
-<p class="calibre8">The vendors we want to label as “Fresh Produce” have the word “Fresh” in the
+<p class="calibre8">The vendors we want to label as ï¿½Fresh Produceï¿½ have the word ï¿½Freshï¿½ in the
 <code class="calibre16">vendor_type</code>
  column.
 We can use a
 <code class="calibre16">CASE</code>